woosting/turris-notes/howtos/msata/assembly.md

           option target '/srv/lxc'
       ```
     3. Save the file and restart the router.

+## Functional check

-5. Login to SSH and take a look at the output of the mount command.
+1. Login to SSH and take a look at the output of the mount command.
 You should see your /dev/sdaX partition mounted on /srv/lxc, the place where router installs LXC containers by default.
 Also you should see it using LuCI under the menu System.

+## Application (example)

-6. Create LXC containers as described in the [LXC howto][2] (are created in `/srv/lxc`, to which the mSATA drive is now mounted).
+1. Create LXC containers as described in the [LXC howto][2] (are created in `/srv/lxc`, to which the mSATA drive is now mounted).

 <!-- REFERENCES -->